FAQ go-eCharger HOME+ and HOMEfix

 General product information

-The go-eCharger can be used for all e-cars registered in Europe.
-Our chargers have the same output as public charging stations (type 2 socket).
+The go-eCharger can be used for all electric cars registered in Europe.
+This applies to both pure electric cars (EV) and plug-in hybrids (PHEV).
+Our chargers have the same socket as public charging stations (type 2 socket).

 Whether you have to register your charging station for electric cars at the electricity network operator and also have it approved by him depends on the individual specifications and laws of the different European countries.

 In Austria, you do not currently need to inform the electricity network operator about the go-eCharger HOME+, neither do you need a licence, because it is considered an intelligent charging cable.
 In contrast, you need to register the go-eCharger HOMEfix by an electrician.
 However, in a few federal states there is an obligation to notify, for example due to building regulations.
 Therefore please inform yourself at the responsible authorities.